 advanced C2000 ISAs.
 For new ISAs, the compiler defaults to EABI mode.
 You must

-- At some point in the future, new C2000 family ISAs will *only* be
+option to build COFF ABI objects for new ISAs. - At some point in the future, new C2000 family ISAs will only be supported in EABI mode.

 Supporting Both COFF and ELF

-work for both COFF and ELF.
-However, you will need to compile two sets of object files,
+By using conditional compilation judiciously, it is easy to make code work for both COFF and ELF.
+However, you will need to compile two sets of object files, because it is not possible to link COFF and ELF object files together.

-### Conditional Compilation Using a Predefined Symbol
+Conditional Compilation Using a Predefined Symbol

-Both the compiler and assembler pre-define the symbol `__TI_EABI__`
+Both the compiler and assembler pre-define the symbol __TI_EABI__

 to indicate that source is being compiled under EABI.
 This option is

-defined when the `--abi=eabi` option is specified.
+option is specified.
 If C code or

 assembly code cannot be written in a way that works for both COFF ABI